prebid/Prebid.js/modules/yahoosspBidAdapter.md

 }]
 ```
 ### Placement only override
 **Important!** Using this method is not advised if you have multiple Site/Apps that are broken out of a Run Of Network (RON) Site/App.
 If the placement ID does not reside under a matching Site/App object, the request will not resolve and no response will be sent back from the ad-server.
-Using
 ```javascript
 const adUnits = [{
     code: 'pubId-site-targeting-adUnit',